Kanustu/FirstGlance/README.md

-# First_glance
+# first_glance

-First_glance is a Python library created with the intention of being used for preliminary data analysis primarily within a notebook environment.
+first_glance is a Python library created with the intention of being used for preliminary data analysis primarily within a notebook environment.

 ## Installation